ReverendCode/Gauntmore/README.md

 ### Menus:
  - Up/down arrow keys or WS to move between options
  - Enter/return to select an option
- - Escape to access pause menu from within the game
+ - Escape to access the pause menu from within the game

 ### Movement:
  - Arrow keys